jmforsythe/Git-Heat-Map/README.md

 | linux | torvalds@linux-foundation.org | 45.4 seconds |
 | cpython | guido@python.org | 1.9 seconds |

+Currently `treemap.js` uses a global variable `MIN_AREA` to not render smallest files for better performance.

 While these performances are not as fast as desired, a more typically sized repo should perform fine.

 ## Wanted features